zhenjia2017/TIQ/README.md

 Description
 ------

-This repository contains the code and data of TIQ construction for our WWW'24 full paper "Faithful Temporal Question Answering over Heterogeneous Sources".
+This code is for the TIQ benchmark proposed in our WWW'24 full paper "Faithful Temporal Question Answering over Heterogeneous Sources".
+Please visit the following repo [LINK](https://github.com/zhenjia2017/FAITH) to access the code for the FAITH method.

 In this paper, we construct a new benchmark with focus on implicit temporal questions.

 <div style="text-align: center;"><img src="2024-tiq-pipeline.png"  alt="overview" width=80% /></div>